tmnarine/techml/README.md

 ## Raspberry Pi

-### Spigot Pi algorithm implmentation in multiple languages
+### Spigot Pi implementation in multiple languages

 This example contains a Python, R and ARM 32 bit Assembler version of the Spigot Pi algorithm.
+The Spigot Pi algorithm is a well known integer based method for calculating the Pi value.

 * [spigotpi.py](rpi/spigotpi/code/spigotpi.py)
 * [spigotpi.s](rpi/spigotpi/code/spigotpi.s)
 * [spigotpi.R](rpi/spigotpi/code/spigotpi.R)

+R is a language that is used for statistics and data analysis.
+The R example provides a non trivial solution that a developer could start with and could compare with the Python version for learning.